drupalprojects/zeropoint/README.txt

 ABOUT THE 0 POINT THEME:
 -------------------------------------------------------------------------+
-Zero Point is an advanced responsive, "mobile first", with layout and style configuration options built in that you can control through Drupal's UI.
+Zero Point is an advanced responsive, "mobile first" theme, with layout and style configuration options built in that you can control through Drupal's UI.
 It uses Yahoo Pure.css, a powerful responsive CSS framework and also fully supports right to left languages.
 Pure is ridiculously tiny.
 The entire set of modules clocks in at 4.0KB minified and gzipped.

-The theme validates HTML5, it is cross-browser compatible (including IE6), it passes WAVE (http://wave.webaim.org/) and FAE (http://fae.cita.uiuc.edu/), and it is almost 100% mobile optimized according with W3C mobileOK Checker (https://validator.w3.org/mobile/).
+The theme validates HTML5, it is cross-browser compatible, and it complies with WAVE (http://wave.webaim.org/) and FAE (http://fae.cita.uiuc.edu/).

 Zero Point 6.x-4.x is a complete redesign made with mobile in mind: compatible, light and fast.

 |==================|
 | Theme's features |